Halloween H20: 20 Years Later: Plot

 It has been twenty years since Michael Myers escaped from Smith's Grove and returned to his hometown of Haddonfield to kill his long-lost sister, Laurie Strode.
-(Note: As depicted in both Halloween (1978) and Halloween II (1981)) After an explosion at Haddonfield Memorial Hospital caused by Dr. Sam Loomis, (Note: As depicted in Halloween II (1981)) Michael's body disappeared and was presumed dead.
+(Note: As depicted in both Halloween (1978) and Halloween II (1981)) After an explosion at Haddonfield Memorial Hospital caused by Dr. Sam Loomis, Michael's body disappeared and was presumed dead.

 On October 29, 1998, Marion Wittington (née Chambers), Loomis' former colleague who took care of him until his death, returns home to the house they shared in Langdon, Illinois, only to find that it has been broken into, discovering that the file on Laurie Strode is missing.
-Marion seeks help from her teenage neighbor, Jimmy, before he and his friend, Tony are killed by Michael, who slashes Marion's throat.
+Marion seeks help from her teenage neighbor, Jimmy, before he and his friend, Tony, are killed by Michael, who slashes Marion's throat.
 Michael drives away in Jimmy's car, as the police arrive on scene.

 In Summer Glen, California, Laurie lives under the identity of "Keri Tate", having faked her death to stay hidden from Michael.
 She lives with her son, John, and is the headmistress of Hillcrest Academy, a private boarding school, where she is supported by her secretary, Norma Watson, and guidance counselor Will Brennan, with whom she is in a relationship.
 Despite the new life she has built for herself, her traumatic encounters with Michael cause her to suffer from chronic nightmares and become an alcoholic, living in fear that her brother will one day find her.
 Back at the academy, most of the faculty and students are preparing to leave for a trip to Yosemite.
 Laurie has forbidden John to go, worried that something will happen to him.

 Meanwhile, Michael, having gotten a flat tire, is forced to steal another vehicle from a woman and her daughter who stop by a highway rest area leaving them unharmed but stranded.
-When John and his friend Charlie sneak off of campus, Laurie has a heated argument with John about how her fears affect his life.
-John's girlfriend, Molly Cartwell, is also unable to attend, prompting Charlie Deveraux and his girlfriend Sarah to forego the trip so that they can all have a Halloween party on campus.
+When John and his friend Charlie Deveraux sneak off of campus, Laurie has a heated argument with John about how her fears affect his life.
+John's girlfriend, Molly Cartwell, is also unable to attend, prompting Charlie and his girlfriend Sarah Wainthorpe to forego the trip so that they can all have a Halloween party on campus.
 Reflecting on their argument, Laurie changes her mind about not letting John go on the trip, though he ultimately decides to remain behind with Molly, Charlie, and Sarah, unbeknownst to his mother.